godwokenrises/light-godwoken/docs/introduction.md

 ##### How to fetch deposit result

-As illustrated in the deposit diagram above, user need to collect deposit cells from CKB indexer.
-When you got a deposit cell from indexer, and the deposit cell status is dead and transferred to the custodian lock, that means the deposit is successful.
+The user needs to collect deposit cells from the CKB indexer.
+When the user got a deposit cell from the indexer, and the deposit cell status is dead and transferred to the custodian lock, that means the deposit is successful.

-For terminal user, after making a deposit request and get a transaction hash, you can track the depsit result using CKB explorer:
+After making a deposit request and getting a transaction hash, the user can track the deposit result by CKB explorer:

 - [mainet](https://explorer.nervos.org/)
 - [testnet](https://pudge.explorer.nervos.org/)